Radiative forcing: Other trace gases

 Somewhat different formulae apply for other trace greenhouse gases such as methane and N_{2}O (square-root dependence) or CFCs (linear), with coefficients that may be found for example in the IPCC reports.
-A year 2016 study suggests a significant revision to the methane IPCC formula.
+A 2016 study suggests a significant revision to the methane IPCC formula.
 Forcings by the most influential trace gases in Earth's atmosphere are included in the section describing recent growth trends, and in the IPCC list of greenhouse gases.

 Water vapor

 Water vapor is Earth's primary greenhouse gas currently responsible for about half of all atmospheric gas forcing.
 Its overall atmospheric concentration depends almost entirely on the average planetary temperature, and has the potential to increase by as much as 7% with every degree (°C) of temperature rise (see also: Clausius–Clapeyron relation).
 Thus over long time scales, water vapor behaves as a system feedback that amplifies the radiative forcing driven by the growth of carbon dioxide and other trace gases.